TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

   Training instability manifested through high variance in validation loss across epochs and notable performance differences when evaluated separately on synthetic versus real data subsets.
 This indicated that the domain gap prevented the model from developing unified representations capable of handling both data types effectively.
 Limited generalization capabilities became evident when testing on held-out real-world samples that differed from the training distribution, with the model showing increased uncertainty and reduced accuracy.

   These observations suggest that significantly larger datasets would be necessary for optimal model performance.
 However, the optimal composition of such an expanded dataset remains an open question.
 Future approaches might involve dramatically increasing real-world data collection, improving synthetic generation techniques to reduce domain gap, or developing domain adaptation methods.
 How this larger dataset would be constructed is up to discussion, as we have not empirically proven that one approach is better than the other yet.
-  // == Data Augmentation
-  // move augmentation to experiments

-  #todo("add example datapoints from real and synth")

 ]

 // Data Sources